anselmoferreira/remote-sensing-sensitive-analysis/README.md

 ## Authors: Anselmo Ferreira, Siovani C. Felipussi, Ramon Pires, Sandra Avila, Geise Santos, Jorge Lambert, Jiwu Huang and Anderson Rocha

-> This is the source code from our submitted paper to IEEE Transactions in Image Processing.
+> This is the source code from our submitted paper to IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing.
 In this paper, we built, in collaboration with the Brazilian Federal Police, the first dataset and the first data-driven approach for identifying drug crops (i.e., Marijuana crops) from remote sensing images.
-The paper is currently under review so, to protect the intellectual property of our research, we did not publish (for now) the models of our data-driven models nor the dataset, which shall be published under the paper acceptance.

 ## Environment and Dependencies